JGardner01/SCC402-UserStudy/README.md

 1. Click counter is only updated on navigation button clicks, change status buttons (wifi, bluetooth, volume, notifications etc) are not included as not relevant to the study.

 # MUST CHANGE BACK
 - State of mode, UI and test.
+# To Do
+- Make invisible buttons visible in demo